The Reverend Nancy L. J. Cox

 The Reverend Nancy Cox came to All Saints’ in the Fall of 2010.
 Previously she served Episcopal congregations in Virginia and Connecticut.
 She graduated from high school in Charleston and earned a degree in Geology and Geophysics from Princeton University.
 She also completed a masters degree in Public Affairs from the LBJ School at the University of Texas in Austin before attending Virginia Theological Seminary in Alexandria, Virginia.
-They have four children: Sam who works in Houston; twins, Tom and Jim, along with her youngest and only daughter Jazzmine, who all attend the University of Oklahoma.
-You may email Rev. Nancy by clicking here.
+She has four children: two, Sam and Tom live in Houston; Jim is studying in Tulsa and Jazzmine who lives in Norman, Oklahoma.
+You can email Reverend Nancy by clicking here.

 The Reverend Vern Cahoon

 The Reverend Vern Cahoon graduated from the University of Massachusetts at Dartmouth with highest distinction, June 1979, receiving his major in Political Science and minor in Education.
 He attended Northeastern University School of Law in Boston 1983 – 1986 graduating in 1986 with a J.D. and passing the North Carolina Bar in 1986.
 He has been been in house counsel for the Chapter 13 Bankruptcy Trustee for the Middle District of North Carolina (Federal Court District).
 He was ordained as a Deacon in the Episcopal Church in June 2010.
 His diaconal ministry has been focused on providing pastoral care to nursing home residents and residents of assisted living facilities.
 He has been married to his wife Lori since February 1987.
 They have four children and two grandchildren, Avery and Liam who live in New York, children of their son Michael.
 Their daughter, Amber, is expecting our third grandchild in October.
 You can email Deacon Vern by clicking here.